torbsd/torbsd.github.io/faq.md

 ## "How many Tor relays are running a BSD?" ##

 The number and percentage of public Tor relays fluctuates, and this applies to BSD relays as well.
-As of October 2015, the percentage is just under 4.5%.
+As of September 2016, the percentage is just under 5%.
 Web sites such as [BlutMagie](http://torstatus.blutmagie.de/) provide a full list of public relays with a query function to determine the exact current number among other data.

 [Tor Metrics](https://metrics.torproject.org/platforms.html) provides
 a clear graph that strikingly, and disturbingly in our opinions, illustrates the monoculture in relay platforms.

-## "Doesn't the [Tor web site download page](https://www.torproject.org/download/download-easy.html.en) list a Tor Browser Bundle for GNU/Linux, that also supports 'Unix, BSD'?" ##

-That is true, but unfortunately inaccurate.
-The current Tor download does not work on any of the BSDs for a variety of reasons.

 ## "I run a Tor relay on such and such Linux distribution.
 How hard would it be to run a BSD relay for me?" ##